 - Cuisine: Mexican

-Learn how to make the best guacamole with this recipe!
-This genuine guacamole recipe turns out perfectly every time, and it’s so easy to make.
+Learn how to make the best guacamole!
+This authentic guacamole recipe turns out perfectly every time thanks to a few simple tricks.
+It’s so easy!
 Recipe yields about 2 ½ to 3 cups guacamole, depending on your avocados (divide or multiply as necessary).

 - 4 medium ripe avocados, halved and pitted